beyarkay/genghis_server/README.md

 ### New Player Welcoming
 * TODO Add in an explanation of what genghis is
 * TODO Add in an explanation fro people who haven't setup nightmare before at all
+* Add workflow for developing with genghis
+* Maybe add something to explain new features?

 ### Development
 * TODO add in some way of the user's starting up a game at will, with custom bgs, bots, etc